 In narrative essay format, I want you to describe the most intractable organizational problem or most engaging organizational challenge that you have ever encountered as an employee.
-If you have little or no work experience, you may describe a problem that you have encountered as a customer.
+The organizational issue can also be an opportunity that is just waiting to be exploited (leveraged).
+If you have little or no work experience, you may describe an issue that you have encountered as a customer (at the top of the essay, state "I have little or no work experience").
 Only choose a problem at the University if you are employed at the University.
-I am less interested in which problem you select; I am more interested in your attention to detail, critical reasoning, and language use/grammar.
+I am less interested in which problem you select; I am more interested in your attention to detail, your critical reasoning, and your due diligence with respect to language use and grammar.
 More to the point, all issues in organizations are management issues.
-The challenge for managers, therefore, is to apply the theories and practice of management and organizational behavior to address, and perhaps resolve, the issue to deliver value.
+The challenge for managers, therefore, is to apply the theory and practice of management and organizational behavior to address, and perhaps resolve, the challenge, problem, or issue to deliver persistent and consistent value in the organization.

-As to structure and level of detail, please follow the "VALUE" critical thinking rubric on the following page.
-At a minimum, each element of the "VALUE" rubric will require a separate paragraph.
-Beyond that minimal requirement, students should employ typical expository, composition, and communication techniques in college-level narratives.
+As to critical thinking, the "VALUE" critical thinking rubric on the following page can be used a general guide.
+Beyond that minimal requirement, students should employ typical expository, composition, and communication techniques in this brief essay.